stacksmith/cl-nng/README.md

 Swig was used initially to generate nng-cffi raw bindings.
 The file was heavily edited to fix conversion problems.

-NNG-CFFI - raw cffi bindings
+NNG-CFFI - raw cffi bindings; nng_xxx_yyy named as nng::%xxx-yyy
 NNG-HTTP - http extensions
-NNG-MAIN - first wrap.
-Allocation functions allocate on the stack and return the value allocated.
-Functions that return integer status generate a condition instead.
+NNG-MAIN - a thin wrapper, stack-allocated temporaries for allocators; xxx-yyy

 ##Quickstart:

-Specify license here